Xilinx/XilinxTclStore/README.md

 #### Argument Usage

 This is the most complex of the meta-comments.
 As shown in the above example, there should be one line for each mandatory or optional arg supported by your app.
 Optional args should be enclosed within [].
-Each arg must accept a value (so-called boolean args, where only the arg is specified and a value such as 1 is implied are not currently supported).
+Args which should be accompanied by a value **must** be followed by the literal text "<arg>", indicating to the user where the value should be placed.
+The summary should explain what are the valid values that a user might use.
 You can also specify a default value, which is a value which will be assumed if the user does not specify the given optional arg.
+You can also have optional args that do not take any value (these are often referred to as "flags").
+For a flag, it's presence on the command line implies a value of true, indicating that some optional action should be take by the app.
+An exception to this rule is if the name of the flag is prefixed with "no_" (for example, -no_cleanup), in which case a value of false is implied, indicating that the app will not take some action which by default it normally performs.

 You can also specify positional args.
 A positional arg is for which just a value is specified and that has no corresponding flag (e.g. -arg1).

 Here is a more concrete example: